portland-dsa/website-hugo/content/what-were-up-to.md

 Our vision for universal preschool:

 * Ensures that all kids can have the play-based, culturally responsive and inclusive care they deserve.
+* Gives caregivers of young children the opportunity to work or go to school.
 *